-The crude oil and natural gas reserves estimates presented in the McDaniel Report have been based on the definitions and 1. guidelines prepared by the Standing Committee on Reserves Definitions of the CIM (Petroleum Society) as presented in the Canadian Oil and Gas Evaluation (the "COGE Handbook").
-A summary of those definitions is presented below.

-2. Reserves are estimated remaining quantities of oil and natural gas and related substances anticipated to be recoverable from known accumulations, from a given date forward, based on (i) analysis of drilling, geological, geophysical and engineering data; (ii) the use of established technology; and (iii) specified economic conditions, which are generally accepted as being reasonable, and shall be disclosed.
-3.

-Reserves are classified according to the degree of certainty associated with the estimates:

-- Proved reserves are those reserves that can be estimated with a high degree of certainty to be recoverable.
-It is (a) likely that the actual remaining quantities recovered will exceed the estimated proved reserves. - (b) Probable reserves are those additional reserves that are less certain to be recovered than proved reserves.
-It is equally likely that the actual remaining quantities recovered will be greater or less than the sum of the estimated proved plus probable reserves. - Other criteria that must also be met for the categorization of reserves are provided in Section 1.4.7.2.1of the COGE (c)Handbook.

-Each of the reserves categories (proved and probable) may be divided into developed and undeveloped categories:

-- Developed reserves are those reserves that are expected to be recovered from existing wells and installed facilities (a) or, if facilities have not been installed, that would involve a low expenditure (for example, when compared to the cost of drilling a well) to put the reserves on production.
+- 1. The crude oil and natural gas reserves estimates presented in the McDaniel Report have been based on the definitions and guidelines prepared by the Standing Committee on Reserves Definitions of the CIM (Petroleum Society) as presented in the Canadian Oil and Gas Evaluation (the "COGE Handbook").
+A summary of those definitions is presented below. - 2.
+Reserves are estimated remaining quantities of oil and natural gas and related substances anticipated to be recoverable from known accumulations, from a given date forward, based on (i) analysis of drilling, geological, geophysical and engineering data; (ii) the use of established technology; and (iii) specified economic conditions, which are generally accepted as being reasonable, and shall be disclosed. - 3.
+Reserves are classified according to the degree of certainty associated with the estimates: - (a) Proved reserves are those reserves that can be estimated with a high degree of certainty to be recoverable.
+It is likely that the actual remaining quantities recovered will exceed the estimated proved reserves. - (b) Probable reserves are those additional reserves that are less certain to be recovered than proved reserves.
+It is equally likely that the actual remaining quantities recovered will be greater or less than the sum of the estimated proved plus probable reserves. - (c) Other criteria that must also be met for the categorization of reserves are provided in Section 1.4.7.2.1of the COGE Handbook. - 4.
+Each of the reserves categories (proved and probable) may be divided into developed and undeveloped categories: - (a) Developed reserves are those reserves that are expected to be recovered from existing wells and installed facilities or, if facilities have not been installed, that would involve a low expenditure (for example, when compared to the cost of drilling a well) to put the reserves on production.
 The developed category may be subdivided into producing and non-producing. - (b) Developed producing reserves are those reserves that are expected to be recovered from completion intervals open at the time of the estimate.
-These reserves may be currently producing or, if shut in, they must have previously been on production, and the date of resumption of production must be known with reasonable certainty. - Developed non-producing reserves are those reserves that either have not been on production, or have previously (c) been on production, but are shut in, and the date of resumption of production is unknown.
+These reserves may be currently producing or, if shut in, they must have previously been on production, and the date of resumption of production must be known with reasonable certainty. - (c) Developed non-producing reserves are those reserves that either have not been on production, or have previously been on production, but are shut in, and the date of resumption of production is unknown. - (d) Undeveloped reserves are those reserves expected to be recovered from known accumulations where a significant expenditure (for example, when compared to the cost of drilling a well) is required to render them capable of production.
+They must fully meet the requirements of the reserves classification (proved, probable) to which they are assigned.